School Committee - February 08, 2024

 All right.

-I did have one quick question, Dr. Metallo.
+Thank you.
+I did have one quick question, Dr. Botella.

-You'd mentioned on the slide where you had the 2.84 up and you'd said, I think you said it a little more elegantly than this, but you said that there would be layoffs to educators if like at that 2.84 number.
+You mentioned on the slide where you had the 2.84 up, and you said, I think you said it a little more elegantly than this, but you said that there would be layoffs to educators if, like, at that 2.84 number.

 I know when you had the 2.84 up, you'd said at that number.

-I mean, I think we'll be scrubbing for any ways that we can find cutbacks that are less...
-Any cutback we have beyond the 6.99 is going to dig into some of our level service.
+I mean, I think we'll be scrubbing for any ways that we can find cutbacks that are less, you know, any cutback we have beyond the 6.99 is going to dig into some of our last few years.

-There might be that we certainly consider some cutbacks that don't hit our instructional staff first to the degree possible, but there's not a lot there.
+And so, there might be, we certainly consider some cutbacks that don't hit our instructional staff first to the degree possible, but there's not a lot there.

-So, you know, if we were around, you know,
+But, so, you know, if we were around, you know, 6 or something instead of 6.99,

-But if we, you know, if we don't get a significant increase, then it's going to have to go into instructional staff and
+But if we, you know, if we don't get a significant increase, then it's going to have to go into instructional staff.

-At the smallest grade levels would put us up around 27, 28 in a class in that grade level, say at an elementary school or similarly at the high school or middle school.
+And when I was analyzing that based upon our numbers, you know, looking at cuts at, you know, a certain grade level, at the smallest grade levels would put us, like, up around 27, 28 in a class in that grade level, say, at an elementary school or similarly at the high school or middle school.

-Adam L. You know, have to approach it through instructional staff, but that would certainly be you know.
+So, you know, it might be less of those examples if the less we, you know, have to approach it through instructional staff, but that would certainly be, you know, the result.

-Adam L. The the the result in the more and more, we have to cut the more examples of that that would occur.
+And the more and more we have to cut, the more examples of that that would occur.
+Okay.

-Okay, all right, thank you very much, moving to this decision items, I will entertain a vote to approve the minutes of January 17 2024.
+I will entertain a vote to approve the minutes of January 17, 2024.

 So moved.